muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 modern cross-platform foundation.
 Patches to support the others welcome!

-It appears that .Net Framework 4.0 would be the practical minimum dependency as that version is what introduced the BigInteger type we use.
+It appears that .Net Framework 4.0 would be the practical minimum dependency as that version is what introduced the BigInteger type we use as well as several other things we use.

 ## Installation of Dependencies Under Microsoft Windows